Control in Commander: A Practical Guide

 FAQ & Quick Reference

-• Do I have to play blue to play control?
 No. Blue has the best counterspells and card draw, so it's the classic control color, but white brings the best board wipes and removal, and black adds efficient kill spells and recursion.
 Plenty of strong control decks are Azorius (W/U), Esper (W/U/B), or even removal-heavy white-based builds with little or no countermagic.

-• How many counterspells should I run?
 For a hard-control blue deck, roughly 10–15 is a common target, but many control decks run fewer and lean on removal instead.
 Scale it to your commander and plan — spell-matters commanders want more; creature-based control wants fewer.

-• Isn't control just "no fun" at a casual table?
 It can be, if you counter everything and never close.
 Played well — answering real threats, letting small stuff go, and actually winning in a reasonable time — it's a respected archetype.
 Read the table's power level and be diplomatic; "draw-go that never wins" is what earns the reputation, not control itself.

-• What beats control?
 Fast aggro that ends the game before you stabilize, and resilient value engines that out-grind your card advantage.
 Lower your curve and add cheap interaction for the former; add ways to permanently neutralize engines and commanders (commander denial) for the latter.

-• Is control good for beginners?
 It's the hardest archetype to pilot well — it's decision-dense and demands you read the whole table.
-It's a fantastic deck to grow into, but if you're brand new, a midrange or ramp deck teaches the fundamentals with less pressure first.
+It's a fantastic deck to grow into, but if you're brand new, a midrange or ramp deck teaches the fundamentals with a lower difficulty floor.

 © GEEKYDOMAIN.COM | Strategy Powered by Data